giastoica/test/README.md

-# My First Project
+# My First GitHub Project

-Welcome to my first GitHub project!
+Welcome to my GitHub project repository!

-## Description
+## About

-This is a simple project to learn GitHub basics.
+This project is a practice exercise for learning GitHub basics.

-## Features
+## How to Contribute

+- Fork the repository.

-- Instructions for beginners.
+- Create a new branch for your feature.

-- Easy-to-follow examples.
+- Submit a Pull Request with your changes.